 Yet other studies – including the Physicians’ Health Study II – have found no evidence that multivitamins protect against cognitive decline.
 Therefore, it’s difficult to say conclusively whether taking them to heighten your brain functions is worth the money.

 A more effective technique is to concentrate on including delicious brain-friendly foods such as berries and nuts in your diet.
-For example, add a drizzle of walnut oil to your favorite meals to improve your memory and boost cognitive performance.(10)
+For example, add a drizzle of walnut oil to your favourite meals to improve your memory and boost cognitive performance.(10)

 Related reading